As regards the manufacturing equipment required for dispersion and monolithic fuel, HERACLES follows an evolutionary approach,

 currently considered as suitable.
 Therefore, the FMEG has chosen the two most promising candidates for the coating technology in terms of safety,

 production quantity, flexibility, costs, design, timing, production yield and maintainability.

 As for the powder atomization technology, there will be a comprehension phase for the manufacture of the coating.
 The comprehension phase will include

 a deeper characterization of the existing coatings (SEM, EDX, porosity, shape, thickness, homogeneity, impurities etc.) and an analysis of the

 Dispersion plate industrialisation

-The production yield for dispersed UMo plate production is currently low for the dispersed UMo plates produced by AREVA-CERCA in the last 10 years
+The production yield for dispersed UMo plate production is currently low for the dispersed UMo plates produced by Framatome (CERCA) in the last 10 years

 and needs improvement.
 The main non-conformities have been ultrasonic defects, uranium homogeneity variations and blisters.
 The development

 of industrialization involves the improvement of production yield to 80%, the achievement of reliable cost and safety conditions, and determining

 the level of variability the process can accept to mitigate the risk during the transition to commercial production (cladding material, real plate